yyang/edx-platform/docs/en_us/course_authors/source/running_course/discussions.rst

 Discussions are also excellent sources of feedback and ideas for the future.

-For options you can use to run and moderate discussions, see the following topics:
+For options you can use to run and moderate discussions, see the following sections:

+* :ref:`Overview_discussions`

 * :ref:`Organizing_discussions`